 MyAthens is a user portal that is available to all OpenAthens customers.
-It comes in two tiers: MyAthens Basic, which is available at no extra charge and includes basic account management functionality and limited customisation options, and MyAthens Plus, which is a paid for service that has all the additional features.
+It comes in two tiers: MyAthens Basic, and an optional upgrade to MyAthens Plus which has more features.

 MyAthens can also be accessed using a WAYFless URL.
 This is the recommended approach if you are publishing a link on your own pages or recommending a bookmark as it will bypass the part where they have to search for their organisation to sign in.
 Your WAYFless URL is specific to your organisation and can be found in the configuration tab.
 It is not the same as the WAYFless URL for old MyAthens.

 This page displays the user's account details.
 Users with personal accounts can view their account expiry date and change their password here.
 They will usually spend all their time on the other page...

 The research zone is the main page where you can add content and information to be displayed to your users in the form of cards.